swcarpentry/DEPRECATED-boot-camps/shell/ReadmeSolns.md

-# Solutions to execises in Introduction to Shell
+# Solutions to exercises in Introduction to Shell

 * * * *
 ##Arguments